On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

 We elaborate on our results, which we summarize in the next section.
 Consider a function $f$ acting on $n$ bits.
 We say a Hamiltonian $H_f$ \textit{represents} $f$ if it satisfies

-for each input string $x \in \{0,1\}^n$ with corresponding computational basis state $\ket{x}$.
-We show how arbitrary $n$-bit Boolean or real functions are naturally represented as diagonal Hamiltonians given by weighted sums of Pauli $Z$ operators, with terms corresponding to the function's Fourier expansion, as summarized in Propostion~\ref{prop:1booleanFourierRep} below.
-Such Hamiltonians generalize the Ising model of interacting spin-$1/2$ particles common in physics.
-Our results rely on the Fourier analysis of Boolean functions, which has many well-known applications in computer science \cite{kahn1988influence, linial1993constant, beigel1993polynomial, nisan1994degree}, and in particular quantum computation~\cite{beals2001quantum, montanaro2008quantum}.
-Next, we derive the explicit Hamiltonian representations of basic Boolean predicates.
-The properties of the Fourier expansion then lead to composition rules for constructing Hamiltonians representing conjunctions, disjunctions, exclusive or, and other functions of simpler clauses by combining their Hamiltonian representations in particular ways (see Theorem~\ref{thm:compositionRules} below).
-Furthermore, these mappings extend to directly constructing Hamiltonians representing weighted sums of clauses, which are a primary class of Hamiltonians considered in quantum annealing and QAOA, for example, for solving constraint satisfaction problems.
+for each input string $x \in \{0,1\}^n$ with corresponding (i.e., encoded as) computational basis state~$\ket{x}$.
+(We will typically assume~$f$ is decidable and moreover can be efficiently evaluated classically; see for example~\cite{nielsen1997computable} for a discussion of Hamiltonian families that encode the halting problem.)
+We show how arbitrary $n$-bit Boolean or real functions are naturally represented as diagonal Hamiltonians given by weighted sums of Pauli $Z$ operators, with terms corresponding to the function's Fourier expansion, as summarized in Theorem~\ref{thm:1booleanFourierRep} below.
+Such Hamiltonians generalize the Ising model of interacting spin-$1/2$ particles well-known in physics.
+Our results rely on the Fourier analysis of Boolean functions, which has a long history of important applications in computer science \cite{kahn1988influence,linial1993constant,beigel1993polynomial,nisan1994degree,hammer2012boolean,gu2019majorana} and in particular quantum computing~\cite{beals2001quantum,ambainis2006polynomial, montanaro2008quantum,boixo2017fourier}.
+We use our results to derive explicit Hamiltonian representations of a number of basic Boolean predicates shown in Table~\ref{tab:basicHams} below.
+Combining the rules of classical propositional logic with the properties of the Fourier expansion leads to composition rules for constructing Hamiltonians representing conjunctions, disjunctions, exclusive or, and other functions of simpler clauses by combining their Hamiltonian representations in particular ways; see Theorem~\ref{thm:compositionRules} below.
+Furthermore, these mappings directly extend to constructing Hamiltonians representing weighted sums of clauses, which are a primary class of Hamiltonians considered in quantum annealing and QAOA, for example, for constraint satisfaction problems.